 This process is overall supported by Group Risk Advisory, which is responsible for the necessary alignment, co-ordination and development of Group Risk Management.
 Continuous improvement is applied to the Group Risk Management Process through stakeholder feedback and maturity measurement, and when appropriate external reviews.

-In addition Group Risk Advisory is coordinating / consolidating various risk management activities across the organisation including training and risk awareness activities.
+In addition, Group Risk Advisory is coordinating / consolidating various risk management activities across the organisation including training and risk awareness activities.
 Risk management trainings include customised trainings for line management and Risk Managers (including a mandatory online training).
-There are further trainings including classroom and online trainings that are available for employees.
+Further Risk Management trainings (virtual and classroom) are offered by Risk Advisory and are available to all employees.
 Additionally, upon request Risk Awareness workshops are conducted for functions and regions and Roche Affiliates can receive risk management training to establish their own Risk Management process.
 These activities also focus on identification and management of risks as well as opportunities.

 Also under the lead of Group Risk Advisory, a Risk Forum was kicked off in 2014 to create a cross functional network to explore new ways to raise risk awareness across the organisation.
 This has evolved into a Risk & Opportunity Alliance (ROAD) which conducts innovation dialogues/workshops to address complex topics which have a cross functional/divisional significance.

-Beside Group Risk Advisory many other 2nd lines of controls perform risk management activities and trainings (e.g. Healthcare Compliance, Medical Compliance, Safety, Health & Environment (SHE), Quality, Procurement, Pharma Global Technical Operations, etc.).
-In addition many cross-functional risk activities occur within Roche, a few of which are described below as examples.
+Beside Group Risk Advisory many other 2nd lines of control perform risk management activities and trainings (e.g. Healthcare Compliance, Medical Compliance, Safety, Health & Environment (SHE), Quality, Procurement, Pharma Global Technical Operations, etc.).
+In addition, many cross-functional risk activities occur within Roche, a few of which are described below as examples.

 Financial Risk Management within the Group is governed by policies reviewed by the Board of Directors.
 Policy implementation and day-to-day Risk Management are carried out by the treasury functions and regular reporting on these risks is performed by the relevant accounting and controlling functions.